yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

                    holderName = "Firstname Lastname",
                    type = CardType.DEBIT
                ),
-               // Only necessary if an installment plan is created for the account. installment = Installment(
+               installment = Installment(
                    id = "id",
                    value = 12
                )
            ),
            customer = Customer(
-             	 // You can check the object here: https://docs.y.uno/reference/the-customer-object
-      				 // You create the customer using the following endpoint: https://docs.y.uno/reference/create-customer id = "id",
+               id = "id",
                merchantCustomerId = "merchant_customer_id",
                firstName = "firstName",